jonny9066/tello-slam-and-recognition/README.md

 ## Setup
 Tools used are: C++, Python, ROS, Docker.

 We provide instructions that were tested on Ubuntu 22.
 The code is split over two repositories.
 The first repository is this one, and it uses ROS2.
 The scond repository uses ROS1 and must be run from inside a container due to incompatibility of ROS1 with Ubuntu 22.
-Addionally, the container allows easy building of ORB-SLAM 2, which may cause difficulties with newer versions of Ubuntu and required libraries.
+Addionally, the container allows easy building of ORB-SLAM 2, which may cause difficulties with newer versions of Ubuntu and of required libraries.

 ### Host
 Setup environment